 With the aim of supporting a smooth transition back to work by abating worries and concerns during childcare leave and providing corporate information in a timely manner, we held a Childcare Leave Online Salon for male and female employees on childcare leave in July 2020.
 At the inaugural event, we not only shared corporate information, such as current workstyles during the pandemic and their future direction, we also exchanged information regarding communication with the workplace, childcare, daycare searches, and more.
 We will regularly hold such events going forward, provide unbiased corporate information to those on childcare leave, and build networks among those on childcare leave with the aim of enhancing engagement with those on leave.

 In May 2020, we published an in-house guidebook on Idemitsu’s work-life balance support programs and systems to ensure that all employees could easily understand them.
 It sets out the actions needed to be taken when faced with the prospect of maternity, childcare, and caregiving, how superiors need to respond, and the responses required of colleagues as well as basic knowledge that everyone in the workplace should know regarding workstyles that balance work and life.

-In June 2019, we held a seminar for 110 managers who have subordinates who had returned to work from childcare leave and who had newborn babies.
-At the seminar, the participants shared management skills for employees with restricted working hours as well as examples of problem solving at workplace.
-Going forward, while providing seminars and workshops for child-rearing employees and their superiors, we will continue to work on creating an environment where superiors can understand the relevant employees as well as the employees can balance their work and childcare.
+In June 2019, we held a seminar for 110 managers who have subordinates with newborn babies or who had returned to work from childcare leave.
+At the seminar, the participants shared management skills for employees with restricted working hours as well as examples of workplace problem solving.
+Going forward, we will continue providing seminars and workshops for child-rearing employees and their superiors.
+We will also continue to work on creating an environment where superiors can understand this group of employees and the employees can balance their work and childcare.